NC Plan Analysis · May 2026 Overview & Verdicts Detailed Analysis CircleEngage Intelligence

 • Whether any carrier's NC decision was financially correct.
 We do not know what each plan was trying to achieve or what their cost structure looked like.

-• Why NC plans have a lower 4★+ rate (29.1% vs. 43.3%).
+• Why NC plans have a lower 4☆+ rate.
 Year-over-year trajectory rules out deterioration, but the composition explanation — PPO-heavy and smaller plans — needs a longer time series to confirm.

 • Whether mid-size enrollment declines were intentional.
 Some carriers may have targeted exactly the outcome we observed.

-• How the 2026 NC cohort will look at 12 months.
-Most 2026 plans have fewer than five months of post-NC history.
+• How the most recent NC cohort will look at 12 months.
+Most 2026 plans have approximately 3 months of post-NC history at the time of this analysis.
 Those findings are provisional.

 • Whether regulatory changes will shift carrier strategy.
 Recent CMS rulemaking is favorable to brokers, but favorable rules do not force carriers to reinstate commissions.

-• What happened in the 1,000+ NC plans not in our tracker.
-Our 298-plan CPSC sample is directional.
+• What happened in the NC plans not in our tracker.
+Our CPSC sample is directional.
 The true NC vs. commissionable gap is likely larger than what we report.

 Methodology